wenleicao/wenleicao.github.io/_posts/2025-08-05-Sklearn_Pipeline_Deep_Dive.md

 <img src="/images/blog67/10pipe_structure.png">

 How do you get the final output feature name?
 You will need to find the path to get there.
 The get_params () function is your friend.
 Notice pipeline use named_steps, transformer use  named_transformer_.
 Once you find out the object path,  you can use get_feature_names_out function to collect feature names.
+Therefore, you don't have to convert it to pandas to get feature name.
+Since many features have converted into multiple columns due to one hot encoding, I suggest to use [permutation feature importance](https://scikit-learn.org/stable/modules/permutation_importance.html) to get feature importance in this case.

 <img src="/images/blog67/11get_params.png">
 <img src="/images/blog67/11get_params2.png">